nats-io/nats-server/README.md

 ### Security Audit

-A third party security audit was performed by Cure53, you can see the full report [here](https://github.com/nats-io/nats-general/blob/main/reports/Cure53_NATS_Audit.pdf).
+A third party security audit was performed by Trail of Bits following engagement by the Open Source Technology Improvement Fund (OSTIF).
+You can see the [full report from April 2025 here](https://github.com/trailofbits/publications/blob/master/reviews/2025-04-ostif-nats-securityreview.pdf).

 ### Reporting Security Vulnerabilities